robinnong/personal-spending-tracker/README.md

 # Personal Spending Tracker

 A simple income/expense tracker that I'm building to learn advanced concepts in **React and Redux**.
 A work in progress.
-This project is a continuation of another project that I completed during Juno's Web Development Bootcamp, <a href="https://github.com/robinnong/robinNongprojectThree">a framework-less spending calculator</a> built with JQuery.
+This project is a continuation of another project that I completed during Juno's Web Development Bootcamp, [a framework-less spending calculator](https://github.com/robinnong/robinNongprojectThree "Personal Budget Calculator") built with JQuery.

-## To-do:
+## To-do
 - [x] Show total balance at bottom of table
 - [x] Allow users to add income + expenses
 - [ ] Allow users to edit an expense